PJ Sin Suela

 Pedro Juan Vázquez Bragan (born August 5, 1989), known professionally as PJ Sin Suela, is a Puerto Rican rapper and doctor.
 Born in The Bronx, New York City and raised in Ponce, Puerto Rico, he graduated from medical school in 2015 before pursuing a musical career.
 He is known for his socially-conscious lyrics and his collaboration with Bad Bunny and Ñejo on the single "Cual Es Tu Plan?" reached number 13 on the Billboard Hot Latin Songs chart in August 2018.
 The song also reached number 17 on the Billboard Latin Digital Song Sales chart.
+On May 1st 2025, PJ made his debut on NPR’s Tiny Desk Concerts series making history as the first artist to ever perform with an ASL interpreter.